Friday, August 8, 2008

 Would have been a busy kitchen.
 There is a dumbwaiter lift so the food could be delivered HOT to the upper dinning rooms.

-Would have been a busy kitchen.
-There is dumbwaiter lift so the food could be delivered HOT to the upper dinning rooms.
+There is a dumbwaiter lift for the food delivered HOT to the upper dining rooms.

 How beautiful can a copper pot be!